briggs [at] lifesci [dot] ucsb [dot] edu (Cherie Briggs)

 My research focuses on the effects of behavioral decisions on population dynamics and community structure.
 A mix of theoretical and empirical approaches is used to consider the dynamics of specific systems.
 Topics include herbivore and carnivore movement in relation to resource availability and predation risk, optimal diet, patch selection, and dispersal patterns in heterogeneous environments, the effect of social interference and territoriality on consumer-resource interactions, and impacts of harvesting.
 Empirical work is currently underway in several different ecosystems: plankton populations in large mesocosms (well, OK, beer vats), grazing antelopes, lions, and hyenas in Serengeti National Park, and woodland caribou, elk, wolves, and moose in northern Canada.

-eli [dot] holmes [at] noaa [dot] gov (Elizabeth Holmes)
+eli [dot] holmes [at] noaa [dot] gov (Elizabeth Holmes) Website

 I work mainly in the area of theoretical ecology and statistical ecology.
 My current focus is on the behavior of stochastic population and community processes, and on the analysis of noisy data from such populations and communities.
 I spend inordinate amounts of time pondering multivariate and hierarchical stochastic processes.
 I use this research to guide extinction and status analyses for endangered and threatened species as part of my work with the National Marine Fisheries Service.